Tuesday, October 8, 2024

 Later in June, I visited Harford County, Maryland, the last of the twelve I scheduled for the period of July 20213-June 2024.
 I saw Bel Air, Aberdeen and Havre de Grace, and some rural parts of the county.

 July was our big trip to California.
 We had six days in Los Angeles and six in San Francisco.
 Almost all of the time was seeing friends, not so much touring.
 People cooked for us or took us to restaurants.
 I lived more than two decades in Los Angeles; Joe lived in San Francisco about the same length of time.
 We had a car in Los Angeles, but not in San Francisco.
 Our first day in Los Angeles, we attended the funeral of someone I knew form BCC, the temple I joined in 1987, and where I met and married Joe.
 We visited the graves of some of my pals in that cemetery.
 We went to services there Friday night, also.
-We moved away in 2012, so of course, there have been lots of changes.
+We moved away in 2010, so of course, there have been lots of changes.
 Our friend were happy to see us, and I still think Los Angeles is beautiful, despite the ubiquitous homeless encampments and trash on many of the streets.

 In San Francisco, we were treated well by Joe's long-time friends.
 We had some time on our own, and explored a bit.
 When we visited The Castro, the central gay neighborhood, I was thrilled to see so may older gay men, many of them in couples, out on the street.
 We were not outsiders there.
 One day, we saw my people.
 We went out to Contra Costa County on BART to see my cousin Eric, who is close to my age, his wife Karen, two of their three children, and all four grandchildren.
 They call Eric "Poppy," which is what he and I called our mutual grandfather.
 Their daughter and her husband had just gotten back from a month-long hiking trip with their 13 and 10 year old daughters on the north coast of Australia.
 Eric and Karen's son and his wife had taken their 7 and 4 -years old to Italy for a month.
 Eric and I reminisced about how hard it was to get our parents to take us anywhere.
 It was lovely to see all of them.
 Eric pointed out that he is 75, and his father, my mother's brother, died at 78.
 We hadn't seen them in three years, and I think it occurred to us both that we might not live to visit again.

 From Eric's, we took the BART back all the way across San Francisco to see my friend Art and his wife.
 Our parents were friends before we were born, so we've known each other forever.
 His older brother was in town for his grandson's 9th birthday, so we met all of them at a cold and windy park.
 We saw the two brothers, the brother's daughter and her son, and the daughter's mother.
-We went back to Art's, bonded with the cats and went out dinner.
+We went back to Art's, bonded with the cats and went out to dinner.
 They booked us a WAYMO, a driverless taxi, to take us back to the hotel.
 It was a sci-fi experience, but went off without a hitch.

 One more word about San Francisco.
 We had dinner at the home of a college friend of Joe and his husband, out at the west end of San Francisco.
 We came back to the hotel on the Geary bus, the main east-west bus.
 A lot of people got on who looked be Cental American.
 They were probably hotel and restaurant workers getting off work, and seemed friendly and upbeat, laughing and joking with each other.
 They mostly got off a few blocks before our hotel, in The Tenderloin, a place known for homeless people and drug users, and probably one of the few places these people could afford to live.
 It burns me that one of the candidates for President makes demonizing immigrants the centerpiece of his campaign.